Theory of everything: Antiquity to 19th century

 Archimedes was possibly the first philosopher to have described nature with axioms (or principles) and then deduce new results from them.
+Once Isaac Newton proposed his universal law of gravitation, mathematician Pierre-Simon Laplace suggested that such laws could in principle allow deterministic prediction of the future state of the universe.
 Any "theory of everything" is similarly expected to be based on axioms and to deduce all observable phenomena from them.